fsans/FileMakerHibernate6/docs/FileMakerSQL-pagination.md

 ```

 - `n` defines the number of rows to return.
 Default is `1` if omitted.
+- Fetch size `n` must be a value greater than or equal to 0.
 - `PERCENT` fetches `n%` of the total result set.
 - `WITH TIES` ensures that all rows with the same ordering values are included.
 - Cannot be used in subqueries.